Qingcsai/Qingcsai.github.io/_pages/cv.md

 {% include base_path %}

-Education
+Education and Experience
 ======
-* B.S. in Automation, South China University of Techonology, 2020
+* B.S. in Automation, South China University of Techonology, 2016.9-2020.7
+* Intern in MMLAB, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences, 2019.10-2020.7
-* M.S. in siat-mmlab, Chinese Academy of Sciences, 2023
+* M.S. in MMLAB, Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences, 2020.9-2023.7

 Awards and Honors
 ======